PointCloudLibrary/PointCloudLibrary.github.io/gsoc-2021/voxel.md

 We found some instances of the boilerplate codes in the voxel filters: `ApproximateVoxelGrid`, `VoxelGrid`, `GridMinimum`, `VoxelGridLabel`, `UniformSampling` (and also in the binary removal filters)

-OOur goal was to investigate a unified code design that eliminates redundancy by refactoring similar code pieces across multiple filters without breaking the present API, while simultaneously attempting to simplify implementation and increase runtime speed.
+Our goal was to investigate a unified code design that eliminates redundancy by refactoring similar code pieces across multiple filters without breaking the present API, while simultaneously attempting to simplify implementation and increase runtime speed.

 ## Developments